tristantudorof/excel_coffee_sales_dashboard/README.md

 <img width="352" height="329" alt="Screenshot 2025-12-03 at 1 04 05 AM" src="https://github.com/user-attachments/assets/5e97b624-f110-4c2b-9929-f3c1403876eb" />

-Then make a duplicate of the timeline style so i can modify the format and change the colors.
+Then make a duplicate of the timeline style so I can modify the format and change the colors.

 And we end up with this.

 <img width="722" height="555" alt="Screenshot 2025-12-03 at 1 28 21 AM" src="https://github.com/user-attachments/assets/d8b6e2ed-88a4-40da-bc27-1fbfe390fea0" />

-Next I added slicers to filter the data.
+Next, I added slicers to filter the data.

-Click on chart -> pivot chart analyzer -> insert slicer -> then selected size and roast type name -> hit okay.
+Click on chart -> pivot chart analyser -> insert slicer -> then selected size and roast type name -> hit okay.

-I realized i also want loyalty card member to be added so i went back to the Orders sheet.
+I realised I also want loyalty card members to be added, so I went back to the Orders sheet.

-In column P1 i added a column named Loyalty Card and filled the cells loyalty card data from the cells in the customers sheet.
+In column P1 I added a column named Loyalty Card and filled the cells with loyalty card data from the cells in the customers sheet.

 <img width="229" height="276" alt="Screenshot 2025-12-03 at 1 56 06 AM" src="https://github.com/user-attachments/assets/f839ca08-a162-4ebc-89d7-c92500d98bb0" />